RakhithJK/rnwood-smtp4dev-wiki/Installation.md

 You can then access the site via the ports/hostname set in bindings that are set in IIS.
 If you see an error check the `Application` event log for details and you'll see any errors output from IIS.

+## Accessing the Web User Interface
+Once the service is running, access to the app's interface via a browser.

+- The default port is 5000, open your browser at `http://localhost:5000`.

+To run the webserver on a different port or make it listen on interfaces other than loopback, add the command line arg `--urls "http://0.0.0.0:5001/"` when starting the executable.